CarTarL/CyberBrokers-assets/README.md

 - data - CSV and JSON versions of the metadata + information to tie all of these layers/images together
 - backgrounds - the SVG layers that are specifically backgrounds for the NFTs
 - icons - the SVG layers that are icons for each of the Talents
+- artwork - artwork created by CB for newsletters, twitter, etc.
 - notes - documentation about the collection as a whole and any unique attributes